ahmetarift/Zero-shot-classification/README.md

 # Zero-shot-classification
-Zero shot text classification project
+Zero-shot text classification project with BART language model.

-Work in progress
+The directory "dist" contains the package distribution.
+The tutorial can be found as "example.py".